• Menu

 Things to See at Butchart Gardens

 Butchart Gardens is actually made up of 5 distinct gardens, which are reflective of the different regions from which they take inspiration.
-In total, you’ll encounter millions of bedding plants made up of over 900 different varieties.
+In total, you’ll encounter millions of bedding plants of over 900 different varieties from across the globe.

-Due to Victoria’s relatively mild climate, you can expect to see a wide variety of blooms in full effect on a year-round basis – though naturally, it’s best in Victoria in summer.
+Due to Victoria’s relatively mild climate, you can expect to see a wide variety of flowers and plants in full bloom year-round—though, naturally, it’s best in Victoria in summer.

-The attraction also contains a number of other cultural attractions, statues, fountains, dining options and even a gelateria.
+The attraction also contains a number of other cultural attractions, statues, fountains, dining options and even a gelateria—yum!
 Let’s take a quick look at a few of the highlights.

 Related: Victoria’s Best Parks & Gardens